sachinsu/sachinsu.github.io/work_journal/software.md

      - The top 3 soft skills for any software architect are negotiation, facilitation, and leadership.
 Negotiation is a required skill as an architect because almost every decision you make as an architect will be challenged.
 Your decisions will be challenged by other architects who think they have a better approach than you do; your decisions will be challenged by business stakeholders because they think your decision takes too long to implement or is too expensive or is not aligned with the business goals; and finally, your decisions will be challenged by development teams who believe they have a better solution.
 All of this requires an architect to understand the political climate of the enterprise and how to navigate the politics to get your decisions approved and accepted.
      - Facilitation is another necessary soft skill as a software architect.
 Architects not only collaborate with development teams, but also collaborate closely with various business stakeholders to understand business drivers, explain important architecture characteristics, describe architectural solutions, and so on.
 All of these gatherings and meetings require a keen sense of facilitation and leadership within these meetings to keep things on track.
      - Finally, leadership is another important soft skill because an architect is responsible for leading and guiding a development team through the implementation of an architecture.
 They are there as a guide, mentor, coach, and facilitator to make sure the team is on track and is running as smooth as a well-oiled machine, and to be there when the team needs clarification or has questions and concerns about the architecture.
+     - the role of an architect is to measure and analyze these trade-offs but not necessarily make the decision, but to bring these trade-offs to a product partner, somebody on the product team, to be able to understand these particular forces and which is more important, that we are able to better scale or have better data consistency

      - Avoiding Snake Oil and Evangelism
          - One unfortunate side effect of enthusiasm for technology is evangelism, which should be a luxury reserved for tech leads and developers but tends to get architects in trouble.
          - Trouble comes because, when someone evangelizes a tool,technique, approach, or anything else people build enthusiasm for, they start enhancing the good parts and diminishing the bad parts.
 Unfortunately, in software architecture, the trade-offs always eventually return to complicate thin